Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 You can move projects up or down but not their individual bars.
 The presentation of the bars is recalculated each time to ensure optimal use of the available screen space.

-Project Roadmap 6
+Bar chart Project Roadmap

-Figure 6: Automatic positioning of the bars
+Automatic positioning of the bars

 The structure in the source project does not have an impact on the presentation.
 With regard to the presentation, summary tasks and tasks are treated in the same way.
 In the source project, Task 1 is part of Phase A.